elkuku/iitc-theme-chooser/readme.md

 You can define one ore more options (arbitrary CSS code) that will be rendered at the end.

-Variant and options can be set at runtime using the plugin UI.
+Variants and options can be set at runtime using the plugin UI.

 ### File structure

 ```
 ─ themes
+   └── YourTheme
+       ├── variants
+       │   ├── green.css
+       │   ├── blue.css
-   └── yourTheme
+       │   └── red.css
        ├── options
        │   ├── option-one.css
        │   └── option-two.css
-       ├── variants
-       │   ├── blue.css
-       │   ├── green.css
+       ├── meta.json
-       │   └── red.css
        ├── main.css
-       ├── other.css
+       ├── additional.css
-       ├── even-more.css (...)
+       └── even-more.css (...)
-       └── meta.json
 ```

 ----